jhpyle/docassemble/_docs/functions.md

 directive [`exitpage`] will be used.

-This function is useful when you want to bring the user back to where they started at the end of the interview.
+This function is useful when you want to bring the user back to where they started at the end of the interview session.

 {% include side-by-side.html demo="exit-url-referer" %}